Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Its Smart DNS proxy is arguably the best offered by a VPN service, since it works with several international content platforms, not just US and UK ones.

-The main issue with using CyberGhost is streaming speed and consistency.
-On long distances in particular, the VPN is noticeably slower than our top picks, and our streams suffered from it.
+My sticking point is streaming speed and consistency.
+On long distances in particular, CyberGhost is noticeably slower than my top picks, and my streams suffered from it.

 IPVanish

 IPVanish has improved a ton unblocking geo-restricted content, especially in English-speaking countries.
-In other regions, though, the VPN still has some ups and downs.
+In other regions, though, the VPN still runs hot and cold.

-This the case with Disney+, where IPVanish worked rather well in the US, UK, Canada, and Australia, but hit a few roadblocks in Europe and Asia.
+That’s the case with Disney+, where IPVanish worked pretty well in the US, UK, Canada, and Australia, but hit a few roadblocks in Europe and Asia.

-You also won’t get a free Smart DNS proxy included in your IPVanish subscription.
+You also don’t get a free Smart DNS proxy included in your IPVanish subscription.

 Private Internet Access

-Private Internet Access (PIA) is generally a really good VPN, but when it comes to streaming it’s not always as reliable as we’d like.
+Private Internet Access (PIA) is generally a really good VPN, but when it comes to streaming it’s not always as reliable as I’d like.

 One of the streaming services the VPN continues to struggle with to this day is Disney+.
-As an example, we couldn’t access popular regions like the Canada, France, Germany, and the UK.
+No matter what I tried, I just couldn’t access popular regions like Canada, France, Germany, and the UK.

 Proton VPN

-Similarly to IPVanish, Proton VPN has stepped up its paid service’s streaming game significantly.
-While it was a poor option in the past, it’s now a contender for certain content platforms.
+Like IPVanish, Proton VPN has stepped up its paid service’s streaming game significantly.
+It was a poor option in the past, but it’s become a contender for certain content platforms.

-That’s generally the case for popular English-language streaming services, but not for foreign ones.
-Trying to access geo-blocked titles in Brazil, Italy, or Mexico proved unsuccessful.
+That mostly applies for popular English-language streaming services, not international ones.
+Trying to access geo-blocked titles in Brazil, Italy, or Mexico was a no-go.

-Proton VPN’s free plan is not even worth bothering with, since it won’t even let you select a server location.
+Don’t even bother with Proton VPN’s free plan, since it won’t let you choose your own server location.

 Windscribe

 Windscribe’s free service came close to overtaking PrivadoVPN but lost out on one key aspect: speed.
-Windscribe is no slouch, but PrivadoVPN’s free VPN download speeds were noticeable faster.
+Windscribe is no slouch, but PrivadoVPN’s free VPN download speeds were noticeably faster.

-Windscribe’s paid service is also good, but it’s once again slower than the very best VPNs, the app interface is starting to look dated, and there’s no router app or Smart DNS on offer.
+Windscribe’s paid service is good too, but once again it’s slower than the very best VPNs, its app interface is starting to look dated, and there’s no router app or Smart DNS on offer.

 Data Cap Penalty